 9. Data breaches

-CTM is updating its Information Security Incident Management Plan to improve responses to personal data breaches, in accordance with the guidelines in ISO/IEC 27005:2011.
-The plan is being developed with CTM globally, and addresses possible breaches due to customer and supplier actions, as well as our own systems.
+CTM updated its Information Security Incident Management Plan to improve responses to personal data breaches, in accordance with the guidelines in ISO/IEC 27005:2011.
+The plan is developed with CTM globally, and addresses possible breaches due to customer and supplier actions, as well as our own systems.

 10. Data Protection by Design and Data Protection Impact Assessments

-New projects at CTM will screened to assess whether they require a DPIA.
+New projects at CTM are screened to assess whether they require a DPIA.

-CTM’s Projects team will take the Data Protection by Design principles on board, as have SABStt (the developers of our Lightning UK series of Online Booking Tools).
+CTM’s Projects team have taken Data Protection by Design principles on board, as have SABStt (the developers of our Lightning UK series of Online Booking Tools).
 CTM will continue to assess its systems with regards to their ability to meet Data Subject rights.

 11. Data Protection Officers

-CTM has appointed a full-time Information Security and Data Protection Officer.
+CTM has appointed a full-time Data Protection Officer.